Phone

 n3m0 is a Google Pixel 6a.
 It was my primary phone until I got n4u7i1u5 and it used to run GrapheneOS, a custom de-Googled, Android-based ROM that is focused on security and privacy.
 However, when I replaced it with the Pixel 8, I flashed it back to Google’s stock firmware in order to be able to use it as a spyware phone for things like online banking and eCommerce apps, Uber, and other software that you wouldn’t want to give access to your primary device.

-These days n3m0 is mostly a stay-home-phone that I only have with me when I anticipate to do any online banking on-the-go.
+These days n3m0 is mostly a stay-home-phone that I only have with me when I anticipate to do any banking on-the-go.

 j0l1y